Wells, Knox, No. 16 Marshall outmuscle Massachusetts 51-10

 THE TAKEAWAY

-Massachusetts: The overmatched Minutemen are playing a patchwork four-game schedule after initially canceling, then reviving its season due to the pandemic.
+Massachusetts: The overmatched Minutemen are playing a patchwork four-game schedule after initially canceling, then reviving their season due to the pandemic.
 They hadn’t played since a 41-0 loss at Georgia Southern on Oct.
 17.

 Marshall: The Thundering Herd had 33 first downs while the defense set the tone with 10 tackles for loss, including four sacks, and allowed just 41 rushing yards.